How To Get Started Keeping Bees

-We always recommend joining your local bee club.
-The members will be an excellent source of information about many facets of beekeeping in your locale.
+We always recommend joining your local bee club, too.
+The members will be an excellent source of information about many facets of beekeeping that are specific to your locale.
 They will know about weather, and plants, and nectar flow.
 They will be knowledgeable about relevant rules and regulations in your state.
 Most local groups also plan "open hive" events - where members can participate in hive inspections and see bees and beekeeping "in real life."
 Many groups also bring in interesting speakers - offering information about beekeeping methods and techniques, as well as insight on new bee research.
 Definitely worth the price of membership - which is typically minimal.
 Here is a directory of state and local bee groups.

 8. Bees.
 Yes, you will need bees too!
-The quickest way to populate your top bar hive is to purchase a package of treatment-free, small-cell bees, with an accompanying queen.
-This gets you started with treatment-free bees that are sized as they would be if they had been raised in natural combs without the use of enlarged, artificial foundation.
-Here is a link to Gold Star Honeybees' bees.
+The quickest way to populate your top bar hive is to purchase a 3# package of bees with an accompanying queen.

 Bees can also be purchased as "nucs" short for nucleus, in other words, the "core" of a beehive.
 But until top bar hives are a bit more wide-spread, you will find that the word nuc is synonymous with Langstroth-style equipment.
 It is also likely that these nucs (and their bees and their wax combs) have been treated with chemicals, which you may be intent on avoiding.
 While Langstroth equipment, including the combs, can be cut and forced to fit into a top bar hive - it's not for the feint of heart.
 It's tough on the bees and tough on the beekeeper as well.

 There are important considerations related to natural cell size, the use of foundation, and varroa mite reproduction.
 More on those considerations here.
-For top bar hives, with no foundation, it's just easier to start small!
-The process of taking bees back down to their natural size is called "regression."
-It can be a difficult task.
+For top bar hives, with no foundation, the process of taking bees back down to their natural size is called "regression."
 One of my early mentors, Michael Bush, talks about regression here.